-If you think you’re experiencing symptoms of either or both conditions, make an appointment to talk with your doctor.
-You can work with your doctor to identify coexisting symptoms of anxiety and depression and how they can be treated.
+If you think you’re experiencing symptoms of either of these conditions, or both of them, make an appointment to talk with your healthcare provider.
+You can work with them to identify coexisting symptoms of anxiety and depression and how they can be treated.

 Obsessive-compulsive disorder (OCD) is a type of anxiety disorder.
 It causes unwanted and repeated thoughts, urges, and fears (obsessions).

 These fears cause you to act out repeated behaviors or rituals (compulsions) that you hope will ease the stress caused by the obsessions.